carolhuaxia/summer/README.md

 ```

-# Run SUMMER with Singularity
+# Singularity and SnakeMake
-# If you are using hpc or without root permissions, Singularity deployments are more suited
+### If you are using hpc or without root permissions, Singularity deployments are more suited
 ```bash
 #pull summer image from online:
 singularity pull summer.sif docker://chuhongyuan/summer:latest